What happens to

 embarrassment?

-exposed publicly - specially to people who's admiration, acceptance, and respect matters most to us.
+exposed publicly - specially to people who's opinion of us matters.
 Our critical

 subselves can embarrass us, and/or other people may ridicule and humiliate us